long1eu/firebase_dart_sdk/google_sign_in_dart/README.md

 # google_sign_in_dartio

 A Flutter package that implements [Google Sign In](https://developers.google.com/identity/) in pure Dart.
-This package is compatible with `google_sign_in` plugin and works on all platforms Flutter supports.
+This package is compatible with `google_sign_in` plugin and works on all platforms Flutter supports but it's intended to be mainly used on Desktop.

 ## Getting Started